 Owing to the continuing effects of the Coronavirus Pandemic on International Travel and Sports Events world wide:-

 1) The F-Class World Championships due to be held in Bloemfontein in April 2022 have been postponed to April 2023, exact dates to be notified.
-Further details of the SABU programme for 2022 and 2023 (including the (TR) Long Range World Championships) can be found at www.sabisley.com as and when finalised.
+Further details of the SABU programme for 2022 will be available at www.sabisley.com as and when finalised.

 The 2019 Edition of TR Technical Rules has been uploaded to the relevant page.
 The Match Conditions for the Age groups and Veterans World Championship; and the rules for management of World Championships (2019 editions) have also been uploaded.
 The rules come into force for ICFRA TR Matches on 1 January 2020.

 The General Assembly of ICFRA was held on Saturday 26 January 2019.
 The minutes are posted on this website.